apply to CUA Law button

 Applications are accepted online through the Law School Admission Council (LSAC).
-You will need to create an LSAC account in order to submit your application.
-Should you have any technical difficulties using this service, you may contact the LSAC Help Desk at (215) 968-1393.
+You must use your LSAC account to submit your application.
+If you do not yet have an account, you will need to create one.
+Should you have any technical difficulties using this service, contact the LSAC Help Desk at (215) 968-1393.

 In most cases applications are complete when the following has been received: